An-u-rag/clt-creator/README.md

 - Created a Quad -> 64x64 (meters) grid on the XY plane.
 - Arranged the XYZ axis cylinders into combined entity.
 - Matched XYZ -> RGB for axis and made the mslightly larger.

+Commit 5:
+- Changed units to centimeters for backward compatibility.